apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 - **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman request body will be extended. (example: `leadsAll`)
 - **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the Postman request body will be extended (example: `GET::/crm/leads`)

 These target options are both supported for defining a target.
 In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.
-See below for more options on targetting.
+See below for more options on targeting.

 ### Overwrite options: